 FCMAT will not conduct an FHRA on any one LEA more than one time per 12-month period.
-The automatic engagement will be coordinated with the county superintendent of schools and will build upon the county superintendent's oversight processes and activities.
-There is no cost to the district or the county superintendent for this analysis.
+The automatic engagement will be coordinated with the county superintendent of schools, and when it occurs it will build upon the county superintendent's oversight processes and activities.
+There is no cost to the district or the county superintendent when automatic engagement occurs.